adobe/spectrum-web-components/packages/textfield/README.md

 ### Quiet

-The quiet style works best when a clear layout (vertical stack, table, grid) makes it easy to parse.
+The quiet style works best when a clear layout (vertical stack, table, grid) assists in a user's ability to parse the element.
 Too many quiet components in a small space can be hard to read.

 ```html
 <sp-textfield placeholder="Enter your name" quiet></sp-textfield>